The PADI Rescue Diver course is a very important step in expanding your knowledge and experience.

 In fact, during the PADI Rescue Diver course, you learn to become a better diver with problem-solving exercises until it becomes a reflex.
 Plus, the class is really a lot of fun – it’s serious, but we laugh a lot while learning.

 Your PADI Rescue Diver course certification is recognized all over the world by all organizations (SSI, PADI, NAUI, CMAS, ANMP, BSAC, FFESSM …)

 During the PADI Rescue Diver course you will learn:

-How to perform self-rescue.
+How to perform a self-rescue.

-Identifying divers in distress.
+Identify divers in distress.

-Causes of divers emergencies.
+Causes of various emergencies.